SCLBD/BackdoorBench/README.md

-# BDZOO2: backdoor defense and attack platform
+# BackdoorBench: a comprehensive benchmark of backdoor attack and defense methods

 # Contents
 * [Overview](#overview)